svetliomihailov/2017.partialconf.com/source/blog/2017-05-30-functional-technologies-on-the-web-pt1.html.markdown

 There’s a great paper telling the history of Haskell, so if you are curious to learn more about the origins of this influential wizardry here’s [a document](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/history.pdf?from=http%3A%2F%2Fresearch.microsoft.com%2F%7Esimonpj%2Fpapers%2Fhistory-of-haskell%2Fhistory.pdf) telling the story.

-*Are you intereseted in sharing your experience with Haskell?
+*Are you interested in sharing your experience with Haskell?
 Come to Sofia and tell us all about it!
 [Apply for a talk](https://goo.gl/qGfmds).*

 ## [Scala](https://www.scala-lang.org)